chromium/chromium/docs/vscode.md

 ### Installation

 Follow the steps on https://code.visualstudio.com/docs/setup/setup-overview.
-To run it on Linux, just navigate to `chromium/src` folder and type `code .` in a terminal.
+To run it on Linux, just navigate to Chromium's `src` folder and type `code .` in a terminal.
 The argument to `code` is the base directory of the workspace.
 VS Code does not require project or solution files.
 However, it does store workspace settings in a `.vscode` folder in your base directory.